geopython/diving-into-pygeoapi/workshop/docs/standards/index.md

 !!! question "Use web browser to access OGC API"

     Use your web browser to navigate to http://demo.pygeoapi.org/master.
-A browser opens any OGC API in html due to the accept header sent by the browser: 'text/html'.
-On the right top corner you will notice the `json` link.
-The link adds the parameter `?f=json`, which is a mechanism of pygeoapi to override the accept header sent by the browser.
+A browser by default opens any OGC API in html (as a webpage) due to the [accept header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) sent by the browser: 'text/html'.
+On the right top corner you will notice a `json` link.
+The link adds the parameter to the url: `?f=json`, which is a mechanism of pygeoapi to override the accept header sent by the browser.

 ## Open API